jeremyckahn/chitchatter/README.md

 ##### On GitHub

-When hosted on GitHub Pages and the configuration above has been done, the Production environment is updated when the remote `main` branch is updated.
+When hosted on GitHub Pages and the configuration above has been done, the Production environment is updated when the remote `main` branch is updated (once GitHub Actions are enabled).

 ##### On non-GitHub hosts

-Build the app with `npm run build`, and then serve the `build` directory.
+Build the app with `PUBLIC_URL="https://your-domain-here.com" npm run build`, and then serve the `build` directory.
 Any static file serving solution should work provided it is using a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

 #### Runtime configuration